faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 Paket-paket yang diperlukan untuk rbenv-install mem-build Ruby.

 {% shell_term $ %}
-sudo dnf install openssl-devel sudo dnf install libxml2-devel sudo dnf install libxslt-devel sudo dnf install readline-devel
+sudo dnf in openssl-devel
+sudo dnf in libxml2-devel
+sudo dnf in libxslt-devel
+sudo dnf in readline-devel
 {% endshell_term %}

 Reinstall all your Ruby with rbenv (remove and install).